Trans-Colorado Airlines Flight 2286

-Trans-Colorado Airlines Flight 2286 (operating as Continental Express Flight 2286) was a scheduled domestic passenger flight from Denver, Colorado, to Durango, Colorado, operated for Continental Express by Trans-Colorado Airlines.
-On 19 January 1988, Flight 2286 crashed onto terrain near Bayfield, Colorado, while on approach to Durango-La Plata County Airport.
-Out of the seventeen people on board, nine were killed, including both crew members.
+Trans-Colorado Airlines Flight 2286 was a scheduled domestic passenger flight from Denver, Colorado, United States, to Durango, Colorado, United States, operated for Continental Express by Trans-Colorado Airlines.
+On January 19, 1988, Flight 2286 crashed onto terrain near Bayfield, Colorado, while on approach to Durango-La Plata County Airport.
+Out of the 17 people on board, 9 were killed, including both crew members.

 The National Transportation Safety Board (NTSB) investigation determined the most probable cause of the accident was the crew's failure to follow the proper descent profile, and that recent cocaine use by the captain was a contributing factor.

+Background

-Aircraft and crew
+Aircraft

-On the date of the accident, Trans-Colorado Airlines Flight 2286 was operated using a Fairchild Metro III twin-turboprop aircraft (registration number N68TC).
+On the date of the accident, Trans-Colorado Airlines Flight 2286 was operated using a Fairchild Metro III twin-turboprop aircraft (registered as N68TC).
 Initially manufactured in 1981, this particular aircraft was acquired by Trans-Colorado in 1986.
 The Metro III had logged a total of approximately 12,000 flight hours at the time of the accident.

-The aircraft was not equipped with a cockpit voice recorder or flight data recorder, and the Federal Aviation Administration (FAA) did not require such small regional aircraft to be equipped with such recorders at the time.
-After the accident, the FAA mandated the installation of flight recorders in all aircraft operating scheduled flights.
+Crew

 The flight was crewed by Captain Stephen S. Silver (36) and First Officer Ralph D. Harvey (42), who joined Trans-Colorado in 1986 and 1987, respectively.
-Captain Silver had logged 4,184 hours of flight experience, including 3,028 hours on the Fairchild Metro.
-First Officer Harvey had 8,500 flight hours, with 305 of them on the Fairchild Metro.
+Silver had logged 4,184 hours of flight experience, including 3,028 hours on the Fairchild Metro.
+Harvey had 8,500 flight hours, with 3,458 of them on the Fairchild Metro.